Make a map with all your own data

 Wskazówka:

 Unlike creating a custom address locator, adding an asset layer as a locate provider doesn't add to your .mmpk file's size.
 However, suggestions are not displayed in Navigator when an asset layer is added as a locate provider.
-If you want to enable suggestions for asset searching in Navigator, you need to create a custom address locator using the Create Address Locator tool.
-For this exercise, the Create Address Locator pane should match the image shown below.
+If you want to enable suggestions for asset searching in Navigator, you need to create a custom address locator using the Create Locator tool.
+For this exercise, the Create Locator pane should match the image shown below.

 Completed Create Address Locator pane